 The only driver to have won multiple times here in the last 10 races and was 4th back in the spring.

 Martin Truex Jr.

 Since 2017, he’s had a top 10 in all but one Kansas start including sweeping both race wins in 2017.
-In fact, he has six top six results in his last eight tries.
+He finished 6th in the spring race.